GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/java/index.md

 ### Get Authorization URL

-The `send` method returns the OpenID Connect Provider authentication URL to which the client application must redirect the user to authorize the release of personal data.
-The response URL includes state value, which can be used to obtain tokens required for authentication.
+The `send` method returns the OpenID Connect Provider (OP) Authentication URL to which the client application must redirect the user to authorize the release of personal data.
+The Response URL includes state value, which can be used to obtain tokens required for authentication.
 This state value used to maintain state between the request and the callback.

 **Parameters:**

 - oxdId: oxd ID from client registration
-- scope: (Optional) A scope is an indication by the client that it wants to access some resource.
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource
 - acr_values: (Optional) Required for extended authentication.
 Custom authentication script from Gluu server.
-- prompt: (Optional) Values that specifies whether the Authorization Server prompts the End-User for reauthentication and consent
+- prompt: (Optional) Values that specifies whether the Authorization Server prompts the end-user for re-authentication and consent
 - custom_params: (Optional) custom parameters
-- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used).

-- host: the URL of the oxd server
+- host: the URL of the oxd-server
-- port: the port of the oxd server
+- port: the port of the oxd-server

 **Request:**